hubmapconsortium/hubmap-template/.github/ISSUE_TEMPLATE/triage.md

 ---

-**TODO**: Decide which of these are relevent for your repo, and whether more precise questions should be asked.
+**TODO**: Decide which of these are relevant for your repo, and whether more precise questions should be asked.

 ### Describe the issue